 GHI Fellowships at the Horner Library

-The fellowship will be awarded to PhD and M.A. students and advanced scholars without restrictions in research fields or geographical provenance.
+The fellowship will be awarded to PhD and M.A. students and advanced scholars without restrictions in research fields or geographical provenance for research using materials at the Horner Library.
 The "GHI Fellowship at the Horner Library" will provide a travel subsidy and an allowance of $1,000 to $3,500 depending on the length of the stay and the qualifications of the fellows.
 Opportunities to research at other special collections in Philadelphia may be available.

 The Joseph Horner Memorial Library houses 70,000 volumes and is the largest German American collection outside of a university.
 The collection offers rich materials from the 17th to the 20th centuries to historians of German American immigration culture, especially in Pennsylvania, as well as historians of German fictional and non-fictional literature, including travel and popular literature.
 See the reference guide on the GHI web site and the catalog at the German Society of Pennsylvania.